alexander-vl-belokon/numcap/README.md

 numcap
 ======

-Number capacity of phone operators in Russian Federation
+Phone numbers of all operators in Russian Federation

 *Possibilities*